usmqe/usmqe-tests/docs/test_execution.rst

    [usmqe@mbukatov usmqe-tests]$ ./pytest_cli.py [pytest_options] usmqe_tests/[file_or_dir] ...

-Note that running all the tests (``./pytest_cli.py usmqe_tests``) is not a good idea (there are varios types of tests, including demo, and it never makes sense to just run them all), always specify at least directory or marker there.
+Note that running all the tests (``./pytest_cli.py usmqe_tests``) is not a good idea (there are various types of tests, including demo, and it never makes sense to just run them all), always specify at least directory or marker there.

 Useful `pytest options`_ one can use are: